BlessedToastr/leafy/README.md

-# Leafy - A Web Enumeration Tool
+# Leafy - A Web Enumeration Tool - Not Finished

 Leafy is a Web Enumeration Tool that checks websites for possible LFI vulnerabilities